mysql/mysql-sys/README.md

 The named lock "sys.ps_setup_save" is taken before the current configuration is saved.
 If the attempt to get the named lock times out, an error occurs.

-The lock is released after the settings have been restored by calling ps_setup_reload_saved().Requires the SUPER privilege for "SET sql_log_bin = 0;".
+The lock is released after the settings have been restored by calling ps_setup_reload_saved().

+Requires the SUPER privilege for "SET sql_log_bin = 0;".

 ##### Parameters